UKHomeOffice/hocs-ci-infrastructure/README.md

 # Hocs CI Infrastructure

-This is the Home Office Correspondence Systems (HOCS) CI infrastructure.
+This is the HOCS CI infrastructure.
 This is a repo referenced by other repos to provide centrally configured, consistent and reusable CI pipeline components.

 ## Getting Started